 McGonigal also says that "stress can help increase resilience by learning to maintain calm in a crisis."

-So, when your body is having a physical reaction to stress, such as constricted breathing, or tension in your neck, etc., remind yourself that this is merely your body doing its job in reaction to stress and let that be a comfort to you.
+So, when your body is having a physical reaction to stress, such as constricted breathing, or tension in your neck, etc., remind yourself that this is merely your body doing its job in response to stress, and let that be a comfort to you.

 Bottom line: Try to re-configure how you respond to stress.
-According to McGonigal, when you think about stress more positively you actually live a healthier life for a longer period of time.
-Sounds like great advice to me!
+According to McGonigal, when you think about stress more positively, you live a healthier and longer life.
+Sounds like great advice to me.

-Yep, stress has some redeeming value.
-It has an upside and it can even be helpful...
+Stress has some redeeming value.
+It has an upside and it can even be helpful.
 Who knew?